-SUBJECT AREA ive Course Requirer Grade 6 Grade 7 Grade 8 English Language 1 Year 1 Year 1 Year Arts These courses must emphasize literature, composition, and technical text.
+SUBJECT AREA Grade 6 Grade 7 Grade 8 English Language 1 Year 1 Year 1 Year Arts These courses must emphasize literature, composition, and technical text.
 Mathematics 1 Year 1 Year 1 Year Successful completion of a high school level Algebra 1 or Geometry course is not contingent on a student passing the end-of-course (EOC) assessment.
 The student's performance on the EOC assessment constitutes 30 percent of the student's final course grade.
-Science 1 Year 1 Year 1 Year Successful completion of a high school level Biology 1 course is not contingent on a st passing the end-of-course (EOC) assessment.
+Science 1 Year 1 Year 1 Year Successful completion of a high school level Biology 1 course is not contingent on a student passing the end-of-course (EOC) assessment.
 The student's performance on the EOC assessment constitutes 30 percent of the student's final course grade.
-Social Studies 1 Year 1 Year 1 Year One semester of these courses must include the study of state and federal government a civics education.
+Social Studies 1 Year 1 Year 1 Year One semester of these courses must include the study of state and federal government and civics education.
 The student's performance on the Civics EOC assessment constitutes 30 percent of the student's final course grade.
 (1003.4156 F.S.
-A middle grades student who transfers into the state's public school system from out of country, out of state, a private school, or a home education program after the beginning of the second term of grade 8 is required to meet the civics education requirement for promotion from the middle grades a student's transcript documents passage of three courses in social studies or two year-long courses in social studies that include coverage of civics education).
-Career & Education Planning educational and career optio academic and career plan for plan. course in career and ec requirement to ensure stude grade.
-The activities must assis ns and goals and result in the c the student.
-Each student sha ducation planning (1003.4156) nts graduate career and post-s ear for students enrolled in gra ompletion of a personalized II complete a personal education ( e ) F.S).
-This is a district secondary school ready. following waiver option The student's parent in those courses offered a s are available: 1) The student dicates in writing to the school is enrolled or required to enrol that: a) the student be enrolle ; -OR b) the student is participa I in an academic support course 2) d in another course from among ting in physical activities outside
+A middle grades student who transfers into the state's public school system from out of country, out of state, a private school, or a home education program after the beginning of the second term of grade 8 is not required to meet the civics education requirement for promotion from the middle grades if the student's transcript documents passage of three courses in social studies or two year-long courses in social studies that include coverage of civics education).
+Career & Education Planning To be completed in 6th- 8th grade.
+The activities must assist students in determining educational and career options and goals and result in the completion of a personalized academic and career plan for the student.
+Each student shall complete a course in career and education planning (1003.4156 (e) F.S).
+This is a district requirement to ensure students graduate career and post-secondary school ready.